-LG unveiled the successor of its widely popular G3 mobile phone on the 28th of April 2015 and was released to the global market in the June of 2015.
-Flying under the name of LG G4, it packs the Android OS, a storage of 32 GB and a battery life of 3000 mAh.
-The phone was received positively with a flow of reviews praising its 5.5-inch display, the quality of its 16 mp camera and its overall performance.
+LG unveiled the successor of its widely popular G3 mobile phone on the 28th of April 2015 and was released to the global market in June 2015.
+The LG G4 packs the Android OS, a storage of 32 GB, and a battery life of 3000 mAh.

 5 Ways to Fix LG G4 Keeps Restarting

-From the name of this solution, one can derive the fact that your phone is going to wipe out entirely, at least the cache sector of your memory.
-Executing this fix involves shutting down the phone completely, accessing the recovery mode to wipe the cache partition and then rebooting the device.
+From the name of this solution, one can derive that your phone will wipe out entirely, at least the cache sector of your memory.
+Executing this fix involves shutting down the phone completely, accessing the recovery mode to wipe the cache partition, and rebooting the device.

 It will allow you to access the options in recovery mode.
-Using the volume rockers, the user can navigate the option and in turn, selects to wipe the cache partitions.
+Using the volume rockers, the user can navigate the opportunity and select to wipe the cache partitions.
 After the cache has been wiped out, reboot the phone.
-If the issue of the bootloop is gone, then the solution worked correctly, if not move to the next fix.
+If the issue boot loop is gone, the solution worked correctly; if not, move to the next fix.

-This solution involves the troubled user to boot the device into safe mode.
+This solution involves the troubled user booting the device into safe mode.
 Safe mode allows the user to find out if any third-party applications are the troublemakers of this issue.
-It is because safe mode disables all third-party applications.
+This is because safe mode turns off all third-party applications.

-This mode also allows you to see if it’s a hardware problem too.
-The problem will only get classified as a hardware issue only after if the phone in safety mode goes into a bootloop.
-To access the safety mode, the user must assure that the phone is completely off and must execute the exact steps to reach the recovery mode.
+This mode also allows you to see if it’s a hardware problem.
+The problem will only be classified as a hardware issue if the phone in safety mode goes into a boot loop.
+To access the safety mode, the user must ensure the phone is completely off and execute the exact steps to reach recovery mode.

-Software updates are the way developers remove bugs or issue which they haven’t encountered during testing.
-It is also a way assuring customers that their device is also on the minds of developers.
+Software updates are how developers remove bugs or issues they haven’t encountered during testing.
+It is also a way of assuring customers that their device is also on the minds of developers.

-Another way a bootloop can occur is also due to outdated system software’s running the device.
+Another way a boot loop can occur is due to outdated system software running the device.
 The only way to update old system files is to search for a system update.

-You can do this quickly by accessing the settings of your phone and selecting the software update.
+You can do this quickly by accessing your phone’s settings and selecting the software update.
 Under this section, you will have a choice to search for new updates.
-If the search pops up with a software update, download it and install it immediately.
+If the search pops up with a software update, download and install it immediately.

-This might or might not fix your problem as the presence of a software update is questionable.
-If the problem still resides even after a software update, the next solution might be the answer to your problem LG G4 keeps restarting.
+This might or might not fix your problem, as the presence of a software update is questionable.
+If the problem still resides even after a software update, the following solution might solve your problem: LG G4 keeps restarting.

 See also: – MacBook Air Won’t Turn On?
 Here’s How to Fix It